 Welcome to my website

 Don’t you love the moody watercolor I chose for the very top of this website?
 It’s Lake Harrison in British Columbia, and the artist is my talented husband, Dave Baab.
-If you’re my friend on Facebook, or if you’d like to friend me, you can see many more of his paintings in my Facebook photo albums.
-(The painting at the top of this blog post is another one of Lake Harrison that Dave painted the same day.)
+The illustration of this post is another of his watercolors of Lake Harrison.
+I often use Dave's watercolors as illustrations for my blog posts, so you can scroll through recent posts to see his art.

 Read full article »